estefaniagPerez/go-json2bin/Readme.md

 2. The path to the configuration JSON file.
 3. The path of the binary file to be generated.

-The operation can be of two types:
+There are two times of operations:
 - --gen_bin: for generating a binary file from the data of a JSON configuration file.
 ```Shell
   ./Json2Bin --gen_bin Conf.json Conf.dat
 ```
-- --parse_file: this operation will do the inverse task, it gets a binary file, parse the data and write it into a readable JSON file.
+- --parse_file: this operation gets a binary file, parses the data and writes it into a readable JSON file.
 ```Shell
   ./Json2Bin --parse_file Conf.json Conf.dat
 ```